digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 #

 - We use RELU as its better than SIGMOID - why ?
+Cross Entropy shoots down really fast.
+Accuracy shoots up really fast.
 - ``` Y = tf.nn.relu(tf.matmul(X,W)+b)``` - RELU returns - Zero for all negative values and One (Identity) for all positive values.
-- Start Fast and then Slow Down - Learning rate decay on an exponential curve.
+- Demo - Noisy Accuracy Curve - How to reduce noise use - LearningRateDecay.
+Start Fast and then Slow Down - Learning rate decay on an exponential curve.
+- By moving from a Fixed Learning Rate - to a , Decaying Learning Rate - we can reduce almost all the noise.
+At the start Learning rate == 0.003 , decays to 0.0001 towards the end.
 - Compared to the SIGMOID - RELU gives Higher Accuracy to begin with.
 The RELU Accuracy curve has a STEEP Rise and then flattens at @ 85% Accuracy.

 #### Overfitting

 #
-- Overfitting
+- For the curse of - Overfitting - the textbook solution is to REGULARIZE.
+The regularization technique being preffered is called - dropout.
-- DropOut - basis probability remove a certain % of Neurons during training - and again get them back in the network to run on TEST data.
+- DropOut - basis probability remove a certain % of Neurons during EACH ITERATION of training.
+- Next Training iteration again RANDOMLY remove a certain defined % of Neurons.
+- During the Testing Phase - or application of trained model in Production -we dont Remove any Neurons.
+- What we need to note is - during this demo the MODEL is being TRAINED on Training data and at the same time the MODEL is also being RUN on test data.
+Thats how we get to see the LOSS / ERROR being reduced - for both the TRAINING and TESTING phase.
+- In classical STATSTICAL modeling we would usually TRAIN the Model on TRAINING data and then TEST it on a TEST data set as a separate run.
 - TF dropout function , ``` Y = tf.nn.dropout(Yf,pkeep) ```.
+The tf.nn.dropout - function will replace some values in the output layer with zeros.

 #